us country flag us country flag

 When to Use DDP

-DDP is a viable choice when your e-commerce business strives for a premium experience for its clients, since you will be fully responsible for the whole shipping process.
-If your business is big, and you have enough resources to manage imports, you should also choose this option.
+DDP is a viable choice when you strive for a premium experience for your recipients, since you will be fully responsible for the whole shipping process.
+If you’ve got a lot of orders, and you have enough resources to manage imports, you should also choose this option.

 Making the Decision